 RISK INHERENT IN STARTUP INVESTMENTS; AN INVESTOR MAY, AND FREQUENTLY DOES, LOSE ALL OF ITS INVESTMENT

-Investments in Startups involve a high degree of risk.
+Investments in Startups particularly in cryptocurrencies or tokens involve a high degree of risk.
 Financial and operating risks confronting Startups are significant.
 While targeted returns should reflect the perceived level of risk in any investment situation, such returns may never be realized and/or may not be adequate to compensate an Investor or a Fund for risks taken.
 Loss of an Investor’s entire investment is possible and can easily occur.
 Moreover, the timing of any return on investment is highly uncertain.

 The Startup market is highly competitive and the percentage of companies that survive and prosper is small.
 Startup investments often experience unexpected problems in the areas of product development, manufacturing, marketing, financing, and general management, among others, which frequently cannot be solved.
 In addition, Startups may require substantial amounts of financing, which may not be available through institutional private placements, the public markets or otherwise.